-Against the backdrop of its risk-bearing capacity, Masterflex sees the risks of cyber-attacks, compliance violations in an increasingly complex legal landscape, and, in perspective, the acquisition of further companies as the greatest risks.
+Against the backdrop of its risk-bearing capacity, Masterflex sees the risks of cyber-attacks, compliance violations in an increasingly complex legal landscape as the greatest risks.
 However, the Management Board does not consider any of these risks to be a threat to the Company as a going concern.
 Only the accumulation of several of these risks, which the Company considers very unlikely, could result in a going concern risk.
 With a very adequate equity base and satisfactory free liquidity, the Masterflex Group considers itself to be well positioned to deal with any risks that could arise.